Dhool: Production

 After the success of their 2001 collaboration Dhill, Dharani and Vikram announced in February 2002 that they were to come together again for a project titled Dhool.
-The lead role had originally been offered to Vijay, who declined.
-The song "Aasai Aasai" was partially shot in Denmark, and plans had been earlier made to shoot song sequences in London, though the team later opted against doing so.
+The lead role had originally been offered to Vijay and Ajith Kumar, both of whom declined.
+The song "Aasai Aasai" was partially shot in Denmark, and plans had been earlier made to shoot song sequences in London, though the team later opted against doing so and according to choreographer Kalyan it was shot at Switzerland for three days.
 A huge set of a temple, a church, some houses and a shopping area, was erected at the Indian Express office premises.
+The song "Koduva Meesai" was shot at Pollachi.

 Soundtrack

 The music was composed by Vidyasagar.
 A part of the song "Karimizhi Kuruviye" from the 2002 Malayalam film Meesa Madhavan was reused in "Aasai Aasai", which was later reused as "Rafta Rafta" with a slight change in tune in the 2004 Hindi film Hulchul, another film where the music was composed by Vidyasagar.
-The music of "Ithanundu Muthathile" and "Koduva Meesai" were used for two songs in Naaga, another film that Vidyasagar composed the music for.
+The music of "Ithanundu Muthathile" and "Koduva Meesai" were used for two songs in Telugu film Naaga, another film that Vidyasagar composed the music for.
+Cinesouth wrote, "Dhool's songs are not aimed at appealing to your musical aesthetic senses.
+They are just made in order to fill the producer's collection boxes.
+Of the six songs, three will stay in your memory while you watch the film.
+The moment you step outside the hall, you won't remember them.
+But, 'Iththoondu muththam' and 'Aasai aasai' songs will stay in memory for a short while before they fade into oblivion.
+However, the song sung by 'Paravai' Muniamma, ' Madurai veeran thaanae', will be around for a very long time and make the listener dance to its extremely infectious tempo and energy".
+The song "Singam Pola" was featured in a similar manner in the climax of Veera Dheera Sooran, which also starred Vikram.

-Release and reception
+Release

+Dhool was released on 14 January 2003, during Pongal, and was financially successful, despite opening alongside other prominent ventures such as Anbe Sivam and Vaseegara.
+The film's success cemented Vikram's status as a matinée idol in Tamil Nadu.
+At the International Tamil Film Awards, Vikram won the Best Actor Award, and Jyothika won Best Actress.